What is the Building Relief Program?

 How long is the program in effect?

-The Building Relief Program shall be in effect for a period of three years from February 27, 2018.
+The Building Relief Program shall be in effect for a period of three years from February 27, 2018, or as determined by the Building Official.

 How do I qualify to participate in the Building Relief Program?